ortava/song-of-the-day/README.md

 SOTD will give you a higher degree of control over the song recommendations you receive through a voting system (up-vote a song to get more like it, down-vote to get less like it) and app settings (toggle genres, prioritize certain sounds, tempos, lengths).

-SOTD is a simple app that allows you to deepen you current music tastes and develop new tastes.
+SOTD is a simple app that allows you to deepen your current music tastes as well as develop new tastes.

 ### Purpose (Developer):